 Again, this is only one study.
 We need more before we can say for certain shea butter can fight wrinkles.
 But if, like me, you need to use shea butter to treat dry skin, this would just be a bonus anyway.

 Products With Shea Butter

 If you’re the DYI kind, you can buy pure shea butter.
 Me?
 I’m not a fan of it.
 Shea butter rocks but it’s very greasy and grainy.
 I prefer to buy products with shea butter simply because they usually have better textures.
 Here are my faves:

 - The Body Shop Shea Body Butter ($21.00): available at The Body Shop andUlta.

 - Haus Of Gloi Pumpkin Butter ($4.50): shea butter + pumpkin seed oil.
 Available at Haus Of Gloi.

-- Paula’s Choice Clinical Ultra-Rich Soothing Body Butter ($19.00): shea butter + olive oil.
-Available at Paula’s Choice.
+- Paula’s Choice Clinical Ultra-Rich Soothing Body Butter ($19.00): available at Dermstore and Paula’s Choice.